 I also knew that having actual poison in my body at all times was the equivalent of giving myself a depressant every day.
 That poison was taking off the edge at the end of the work day, and then it was zipping through my body, destroying serotonin and increasing my desire for pizza.
 I began to wonder whether my malaise was real or alcohol-induced.
 Same with my sleep.
 Was I waking up at 3am every morning because of anxiety, or because my evening glass of Lambrusco was causing the anxiety?

 Having alcohol in my body was the equivalent to giving myself a depressant every day.

 Yes, and yes.
 And it took a full stop for me to remember.
 After just a few days off, I felt like a different person.
 Everything became lighter, brighter.
 Time has expanded.
 I have more hours in the day because I have the energy to give them, and the mood to stay motivated.
 I am sleeping straight through the night—when was the last time you did that?
 Weekends are blissful and magically productive because I’m not tired or hungover.

 That’s not to say this has been easy.
 I have a fridge full of Dram CBD sparkling beverages to keep me calm and replace the ritual.
 I pour them in my nicest wine glasses and have two (!!) if it’s been an especially hard day.
 I enlisted a few friends as accountability buddies, and my husband is joining me, both of which make all the difference.
 I gave myself a goal of Thanksgiving and am totally looking forward to shopping for the perfect orange wine to go with the turkey.
 I have no intention of never drinking again, but I do want to get back to it being a celebration, not a way to numb out.
 Join me?

 Elizabeth Kendig is the founder and editor-in-chief of Healers.
-Her spirit animal is Stevie Nicks and her drink of choice is anything with Mezcal.
-She lives in the Bay Area.
+Her spirit animal is Stevie Nicks and her unresolution for 2021 is to surrender more.
+She lives in the Bay Area with her husband.